Malaysia has closed borders, Johor want reopen to Singapore

 After announcement of the restrictions on Sunday, many Malaysians who travel to Singapore daily for work or school had to scramble to find accommodation in Singapore.

-over 10,000 Malaysians working in Singapore had already found accommodation in the Republic by Tuesday night.
+Singapore’s Manpower Minister was reported by The Straits Times as saying that over 10,000 Malaysians working in Singapore had already found accommodation in the Republic by Tuesday night.

-helping to house workers in hotels, dorms and residential properties, and has offered companies an allowance of S$50 a day per affected worker.
+The Singapore government is also helping to house workers in hotels, dorms and residential properties, and has offered companies an allowance of S$50 a day per affected worker.

 Nexteck Singapore Pte Ltd, and www.nexteck.com.sg are greatly concern on this issue and has internal set up working party to ensure all our prodcution an logistics are smooth and on time to all our valuable customers in Singapore, Malaysia, Thailand, Indonsia and the Philippones.